rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

         printf('%s\n', words)

-  Since a function with Implicit Mapping is capable of iterating multiple iterables when they are provided as its arguments, you can specify an iterator that generates numbers starting from zero to print indexing numbers along with the list of words.
+  A function with Implicit Mapping is capable of iterating multiple iterables provided as its arguments.
+  In addition to the list of words, you can specify an iterator that generates numbers starting from zero to print indexing numbers as shown below.

         printf('%d: %s\n', 0.., words)